bufbuild-ru/docs/docs/reference/cli/buf/breaking/index.md

 #### \--against _string_

-Required.
+Required, except if --against-registry is set.
 The source, module, or image to check against.
 Must be one of format \[binpb,dir,git,json,mod,protofile,tar,txtpb,yaml,zip\]

 #### \--against-config _string_

 The buf.yaml file or data to use to configure the against source, module, or image

+#### \--against-registry

+Run breaking checks against the latest commit on the default branch in the registry.
+All modules in the input must have a name configured, otherwise this will fail.
+If a remote module is not found with the configured name, then this will fail.
+This cannot be set with --against.

 #### \--config _string_